-At Eneabba, the new transmission line will connect with another proposed new transmission line to be established by Karara.
-This line will emanate from Eneabba and connect at Three Springs before proceeding to the Karara mine site.
+At Eneabba, the new transmission line will connect with another proposed new transmission line to be established by Karara constructed as part of their interim supply arrangements.
+KML's line will emanate from Eneabba and connect at Three Springs before proceeding to the Karara mine site.
 At Three Springs a 330/132kV transformer will be installed.
 Initially this transformer will be used by Karara to source an interim, non-firm supply from the 132kV network until the proposed 330kV transmission line from Neerabup is complete.
 Ultimately the 330/132kV transformer will be used by Western Power to increase electricity supply capacity to the Geraldton region.